 With the provided security, we can conduct organized checks on how the attack your own Organization.
 Based on this, we can trace out the necessary dynamic activities and also fill the associated risks that can cause any of the advanced threats.
 Applying the kill-chain methodology to analyze and identify the attack lifecycle.

-In this article, we have tried to demystify what Splunk can do as a standalone software and where its usages can be.
+In this article, we have tried to demystify what Splunk can do as standalone software and where its usages can be.
 We have also tried to understand how to use Splunk’s Enterprise Security feature in conjunction to act as a SIEM solution.

 Hope this article has provided all the necessary details for you to understand the concept altogether.
-If you are willing to look for more details on this topic, we suggest you to go through the Splunk documentation (the mother of all possible related documentations available online).
+If you are willing to look for more details on this topic, we suggest you to go through the Splunk documentation (the mother of all possible related documentation available online).